hieptl/netflix-clone/README.md

 > 3rd NOTE:
 > - Now you can see the result would be the same.
 >
-> - You can reuse Nav component and Header component in different places in your application.
+> - You can reuse the Nav component and Header component in different places in your application.
 >
 > - It is one of the advantages of React library - create reusable components.

 <a id="build-row-home-page"></a>
-### __7.5.
+### __6.5.
 Build Row - Home Page__

 <a id="figure28"></a>
 <img src="./md-images/netflix-row1.png" alt="drawing" width="666"/>

 Figure 28: Netflix's row - home page.

-The above image mentions about the similarities between rows in the home page.
-They also have title element and list of movies element.
+The above image mentions the similarities between rows in the home page.
+They also have a title element and a list of movies element.
 Therefore, a "Row" component should be created for reusable.

-The following steps describe how to build "Row" component.
+The following steps describe how to build the "Row" component.

-- Step 1: Like what we have done with Nav component and Header component, you create Row.js file in "components/row folder with the following code.
+- Step 1: Like what we have done with the Nav component and Header component, you create a Row.js file in the "components/row folder with the following code.

 ```js
 function Row() {